AngryMaciek/hypercomplex/paper.md

 When it comes to a general hypercomplex framework the well-known _boost C++_ libraries deserve the most notable mention here [@boost].
 Unfortunately their scope is limitted as they only provide quaterions and octonions classes (however as an upside - all the operations are well optimised).
 Moreover, these libraries do not support operations on MPFR types natively.
 It may also be worth to mention the existence of smaller repositories like: [@quaternions] or [@cd], but, unlike our work, they often lack proper test suites, code coverage reports, documentation and are also significantly restricted in functionality which is a major drawback.

 However, (most importantly) to our best knowledge there is currently no high-quality open-source library which natively supports cryptosystems based on truncated polynomial rings.
-Previous research described distinct versions of NTRU [c]: 4-dimensional QTRU [c], 8-dimensional OTRU [c]; some proposed 16-dimenisional STRU, which correctness has not yet been verified [c].
+Previous research described distinct versions of NTRU [@NTRU], among others: 4-dimensional QTRU [@QTRU], 8-dimensional OTRU [@OTRU]; some proposed 16-dimenisional STRU [@STRU], which correctness has not yet been verified.
 Despite these efforts no generalization has been provided yet.
 Our work is a first to: present that these procedures are vaild in arbitrary-high-dimensional Cayley-Dickson algebras (provided a careful choice of parameters of the system) and to provide reproducible examples of a successful encryption/decryption procedures.